mailtoy/codeguide/README.md

 ###1.Clean code is focused.

 - [x] *Without hesitation or unnecessary detail.*
-- [x] *Well-written prose.*
+- [x] *Well-written process.*
+- [x] *Can be read, and enhanced by a developer other.*

 	Each function, each class, each module exposes a single-minded attitude that remains entirely undistracted, and unpolluted, by the surrounding details.